ownaginatious/ttg/docs/roadmap.md

 ## Current implementation

-**This section will be updated periodically to try and reflect the current state of the system as accurately as possible**
+**This section will be updated periodically to try to reflect the current state of the system as accurately as possible**

 This diagram represents the current state of the system.